 Even if you subconsciously tune out the noise it still can have an impact on your stress and long-term hearing.
 Small children and animals, especially, can have hearing consequences if they are exposed to chronic noise.
 Keeping your AC operating efficiently protects your peace of mind and your health.

-Tune-Ups Protect Your Warranty and Save On Repair and Replacement Costs
+An AC Tune-Up to Protect Your Warranty and Save On Repair and Replacement Costs

 You just installed a new air conditioner last year, so this spring you go ahead and skip the regular maintenance thinking it can’t possibly need anything so soon after you got it.
 You might be right, but you may also be voiding your warranty.